 “This is an engineering project with extremely social goals,” said Ewing.
 “I think, in general, that we should be advocating more of the social engineering aspect.”

-The team’s hope is that the students who are educated in the workshops will help educate their family and community about the water issues prevalent in the area, and that better water sanitation will help alleviate a number of serious diseases that
+The team’s hope is that the students who are educated in the workshops will help educate their family and community about the water issues prevalent in the area, and that better water sanitation will help alleviate a number of serious diseases that plague the area.

 To learn more and see photos, click here.